The Register® — Biting the hand that feeds IT

 Labour's health spokeswoman Diane Abbott will today warn that Britain's culture is "increasingly pornified" and hyper-sexualises adolescents.
 The shadow minister reckons today's technology - specifically, the proliferation of internet connectivity and cameras in every phone - damages British teens and society.
-That bullies can …
+That bullies …

 This topic is closed for new posts.